To restore teeth with very large cavities, fractures, or loss of healthy tooth structure in the most esthetic way possible

 A crown (often called a cap) covers the tooth and restores it to an ideal shape and size.
 Decay is removed from the tooth and an impression is made.
 With his current technology, Dr. Andow can complete your crown that same day.
 Your crown is then bonded onto the prepared surface of the tooth.

-Porcelain crowns are extremely esthetic and can dramatically improve your smile!
-This is especially true of "all-porcelain" crowns, which contain no metal, therefore eliminating the dark gum line of many traditional porcelain fused to metal crowns.
+Ceramic crowns are extremely esthetic and can dramatically improve your smile!
+This is especially true of "all-ceramic" crowns, which contain no metal, therefore eliminating the dark gum line of many traditional porcelain fused to metal crowns.

 Crowns are incredibly strong and functional.
 This protects and strengthens the remaining tooth structure.
 In the hands of Dr. Andow, your crown will fit perfectly onto the prepared surface of the tooth, eliminating the gap between the crown and the tooth.
 This helps keep decay from eventually occurring under the crown.